yegor256/blog/_drafts/_joy.md

     Obviously, most of my assumptions are wrong.
 I start googling and stackoverflowing.
-The answers I get (if I get any) are not helping much, since the big picture is still missing and the best I can do is to patch my code to make it work, according to the pieces of advice I'm getting from random sources.
+The answers I get (if I get any) are not helping much, since the big picture is still missing and the best I can do is patch my code to make it work, according to the pieces of advice I'm getting from random sources.
 But I keep staying in the dark and the overall design concept is still not clear.
 And I'm still hoping to solve it all without reading the full Developers Manual manuscript.